 This option is ideal for students taking 2, 3 or 4 years of full-time eligible studies.
-Your contributions, less the applicable fees, also known as your "principal" will be returned to you on or after your maturity date and can be used to help fund your beneficiary's first year of post-secondary studies.
-Educational assistance payments (EAPs) are available in the 2nd, 3rd and 4th years of full-time eligible studies depending on the scholarship option (option 1, 2 or 3) you chose prior to the release of your principal.
+Your contributions less fees, also known as your "principal," will be returned to you on or after your maturity date and can be used to help fund your beneficiary's first year of post-secondary studies.
+Educational assistance payments (EAPs) are available in the 2nd, 3rd and 4th years of full-time eligible studies, depending on the scholarship option (option 1, 2 or 3) you chose prior to the release of your contributions less fees.
 EAPs are paid beginning the 2nd year of full-time eligible studies.

 The Self-Determined Option

 This option is ideal for students enrolled in eligible studies that are less than 2 years in length, or not attending at all.
-You may request your principal at any time between the maturity date and your plan's expiry date which is the end of the 35th year following the year in which your plan was entered into.
+You may request your contributions less fees at any time between the maturity date and your plan's expiry date, which is the end of the 35th year following the year in which your plan was entered into.
 The sales charges are not returned under the self-determined option.

 If your beneficiary enrolls in a qualifying program – your beneficiary can request EAP(s) at any time up to your plan's expiry date.